 - Please be sure to take home whatever you bring with you; litter left along the route gets you straight on Santa’s naughty list!

 WHERE TO WATCH

 Every family has their own favourite spot, but we can highlight a few you might want to consider making yours!

 By the ‘Subway’

-If you set up near the train tracks that pass over Main Street (known at the Subway, for those of you not from Moncton), you get to see one of the coolest things – the signature Christmas Tree float that condenses near the Times & Transcript building to fit under the bridge, then ‘grows’ again by Atlantic Lottery.
+If you set up near the train tracks that pass over Main Street (known at the Subway, for those of you new to Moncton), you get to see one of the coolest things – the signature Christmas Tree float that condenses near the old Times & Transcript building to fit under the bridge, then ‘grows’ again by Atlantic Lottery.